decred/dcrdocs/docs/getting-started/user-guides/web.md

 true for the web client which does not store a permanent record of your wallet.
 Your wallet data is stored in the browser cache and can be deleted quite easily.
-If you are running in incognito mode, it will be deleted as soon as you close the browser. **WITHOUT THESE KEY WORDS YOU LOSE ACCESS TO ALL FUNDS IN YOUR WALLET** should the wallet data be deleted.
-The funds themselves still exist in the blockchain, however, without the key you cannot access them.
+If you are running in incognito mode, it will be deleted as soon as you close the browser. **WITHOUT THIS SEED PHRASE YOU LOSE ACCESS TO ALL FUNDS IN YOUR WALLET** should the wallet data be deleted.
+The funds themselves still exist in the blockchain, however, without the seed you cannot access them.

 <i class="fa fa-exclamation-triangle"></i> **DO NOT USE THE SAME SEED IN MULTIPLE WALLETS!
 Visit [Wallets and Seeds FAQ](/faq/wallets-and-seeds.md#3-can-i-run-multiple-wallets) to see why this matters.
 It is recommended that where possible a new wallet should mean generating a new seed.**